Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 If this is set for a 2D foreground tile, the collision detection is based on the background tile's flags.

-## Bring to front

-Not 100% sure about this, but it seems to override the "floor" bit and forces drawing above the player in 2D.
-It is used by tree tops, etc.
+## Custom render order

+This bit is only considered if bit 2 is set to 1 (custom render order).

+If the bit is 0, the foreground tile is drawn behind the player.
+It's a "bring to back".
+Usage example: carpet.

+If the bit is 1, the foreground tile is drawn above the player (even above the top half).
+It's a "bring to front".
+Usage example: large tree tops.

 ## Block all movement